-EPA market is constantly growing due to the multitude of possible applications: pharmaceutical and nutraceutical products, dietary supplements, infant formulas, animal foods, food and beverage (van der Voort et al., 2017).
+EPA can be used for different applications: pharmaceutical and nutraceutical products, dietary supplements, infant formulas, animal foods, food and beverage (van der Voort et al., 2017).
 Relatively to the EPA economic value, in Molino et al. (2018) it was reported that the oil, rich in EPA, that can be derived from Nannochloropsis sp. has an high price ranging from US$80/kg to US$160/kg.
 This price, if compared with the fish oil price (US$1.4-1.7/kg (GLOBEFISH Highlights Gennaio 2018)), are not competitive, so to lower them it is necessary to increase EPA extraction efficiency, which is feasible by subjecting microalgal biomass to pretreatment methods.

-Pretreatment methods are used to destruct the cell wall of microalgae so intracellular released components can get in touch more easily with solvent molecules during the extraction process.
-By this way operating cost decreases and lipids quantity and quality increase (Abirami et al., 2016).
+Pretreatment methods are used to destruct the cell wall of microalgae; in this way intracellular released components can get in touch more easily with solvent molecules during the extraction process, operating cost decreases and lipids quantity and quality increase (Abirami et al., 2016).
 Pretreatment methods can be classified in biological, chemical and physical methods (Klinthong et al., 2015).

 Enzymatic pretreatment is a biological method that can improve lipid recovery from microalgae.
-Castejón et al. (2019) carried out a study on N. gaditiana in which the effectiveness of enzymatic pretreatment on different extraction techniques was evaluated.
+Castejón et al. (2019) carried out a study on N. gaditana in which the effectiveness of enzymatic pretreatment on different extraction techniques was evaluated.
 The results have shown that using hexane as solvent for pressurized liquid extraction, lipid recoveries with and without enzymatic pretreatment were 17.6% e 9.5%, respectively.
 Lee et al. (2015) reported the hydrothermal-acid pretreatment (chemical method) to extract EPA from N. salina.
 When the sample was not subjected to the pretreatment, lipid yield was less than 5%, while, using acid pretreatment with sulfuric acid (2% (v/v)), EPA yield was equal to 58.1 mg/g cell.
-Microwave pretreatment is a physical method which importance was examined in a study made on N. gaditiana (Cancela et al., 2019).
+Microwave pretreatment is a physical method which importance was examined in a study made on N. gaditana (Cancela et al., 2019).
 Results showed that when the ultrasound extraction was preceded by microwave pretreatment, the percentage of oil extracted was 22.60% of total dry biomass, higher than value without pretreatment (6.22%).
-A study on N. gaditiana where different pretreatment methods were tested, was conducted by Safi et al. (2017).
+A study on N. gaditana where different pretreatment methods were tested, was conducted by Safi et al. (2017).
 Bead milling, a physical method, got the best results with a release of total proteins equal to ±50% (w/w), higher than enzymatic pretreatment with a release of ±35% (w/w).
-In Abirami et al. (2016) was shown a comparison between acid, enzymatic, thermal, microwave and ultrasonic pretreatment on N. gaditiana.
+In Abirami et al. (2016) was shown a comparison between acid, enzymatic, thermal, microwave and ultrasonic pretreatment on N. gaditana.
 The results highlighted that EPA yield was high in ultrasonic disruption (EPA content equal to 3.25 % dry wt), while was low in acid treatment (EPA content equal to 1.89 % dry wt).

-The aim of this work was to evaluate the feasibility of mechanical pretreatment on the N.gaditiana as source of EPA.
+The aim of this work was to evaluate the feasibility of mechanical pretreatment on the N.gaditana as source of EPA.
 Furthermore, with the use of the accelerated solvent extraction (ASE) technology, the effect of solvents on the extraction yield was evaluated.
-About that a mixture of chloroform/methanol/water (C/M/W) (1:2:0.75v/v) used in Bligh & Dyer methods and hexane that is GRAS (generally recognized as safe solvent) were used.
+A mixture of chloroform/methanol/water (C/M/W) (1:2:0.75v/v) used in Bligh & Dyer methods and hexane that is GRAS (generally recognized as safe solvent) were used.

 2. Materials and Methods

-The biomass of N.gaditiana was supplied by the company Algalimento (Santa Lucía de Tirajana, Gran Canaria) in the form of freeze-dried powder and was stored at -20 °C.The biomass was subjected to a mechanical pretreatment using the Planetary ball mill Retsch PM200 and to accelerated solvent extraction by Dionex ASE 200.
+The biomass of N.gaditana was supplied by the company Algalimento (Santa Lucía de Tirajana, Gran Canaria) in the form of freeze-dried powder and was stored at -20 °C.The biomass was subjected to a mechanical pretreatment using the Planetary ball mill Retsch PM200 and to accelerated solvent extraction by Dionex ASE 200.